ejtaal/aa/README.md

 	- Improved configuration settings
 	- Toggle for making pages fit to browser width
 -->
+- version 2.0 - 30/1/2013
+	- Included "The student's Arabic-English dictionary", by Steingass, similar to Hans Wehr but more useful for classical arabic words.
+Thanks to some very helpful volunteers I was able to include it very quickly.
+	- New settings dialog (click the little gear icon top right) which allows you to re-order the books.
+	- A new button on top allows you to fit large pages to the window.
+You can also use the button 'w' to toggle this on and off.

 - version 1.8 - 14/12/2012
 	- Improved index for Hans Wehr (3rd print), about 60% done, not sure if it will be completed as looking into using the 4th print
 	- Site is now hosted at Memset.com, hopefully this will allow for faster and more stable server  :)